szu-ai/uav-policy-transfer-drl/README.md

 | Safety and transfer shield | `policy_analytic_blend`, `adaptive_speed_floor`, `obstacle_avoidance_gain`, `yaw_gain`, `velocity_memory` | Improves route completion and safe waypoint tracking during transfer. |
 | Metrics state | `summary_counts`, `trajectory_records`, `episode_metrics` | Stores paper-level metrics and per-episode trajectories. |

-The environment also verifies the route length at startup.
+<p align="justify">The environment also verifies the route length at startup.
 For `e1`, it expects 16 inspection waypoints.
 For `e2`, it expects 12 inspection waypoints.
-This protects the evaluation from accidentally using an outdated or incomplete route definition.
+This protects the evaluation from accidentally using an outdated or incomplete route definition.</p>

 ---

 ### 5.6 Action Space and Observation Space

-The implemented action is paper-aligned with the OSD formulation.
+<p align="justify">The implemented action is paper-aligned with the OSD formulation.</p>

 ```python
 self.action_space = spaces.Box(